How to Start a Coffee Trailer Successfully

 Your “total budget” can be broken down into two distinct budgets.
 The first is your coffee trailer startup budget and your operational budget.

-Your startup budget consists of the cost elements that need to be paid to get your business running.
-Things that fall into the startup budget include your coffee trailer, coffee equipment, legal and administrative work, trailer build-out, etc.
+Your mobile startup budget consists of the costs associated with getting your coffee business running.
+These include your coffee trailer, coffee equipment, legal and administrative work, trailer build-out, etc.

 The operational budget constitutes things needed to keep your coffee business operating.
 For example, this budget may include your monthly rent, insurance premiums, inventory costs, labor costs, utilities, etc.